GABPAEZ/FullStackEcommerce/api/Readme.md

-*ORM : Drizzle
+- ORM : Drizzle
-*database and deployment : GenezIO
+- database and deployment : GenezIO
+- data validation : Drizzle-ZOD instead of express-validation as middleware